-Proposal 2: Approval of 2020 Stock Options Plan.
-The approval of the 2020 Stock Options Plan and the grant thereunder of stock options to purchase an aggregate of 1.3 million shares of common stock, which the Company desires to make outside of its existing stockholder-approved equity incentive plan to its executive officers and non-employee members of the Board of Directors requires the affirmative vote of a majority of the votes cast by all stockholders present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
+Proposal 4: Approval, by Advisory Vote, of Executive Compensation.
+With regard to the stockholder advisory vote to approve the executive compensation for our named executive officers for 2020, the affirmative vote of a majority of the votes cast by all stockholders present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.